The 10 best game companions to take with you on your digital journeys

 Weekly digests, tales from the communities you love, and more

-Elizabeth ends up playing a much more crucial role in Bioshock Infinite’s story than a simple victim for Booker to rescue, boasting immense power that allows her to shift realities, timelines, and perspectives.
-The beauty of this is that it also bleeds into gameplay, as well as just the story, as when you’re together players can phase unique tools into the environment, such as defence turrets and useful cover to help give you an edge in battle.
-Elizabeth is very much the full evolution of video game companions in the style of, say Resident Evil 4’s Ashley, acting as a big help rather than a hindrance.
+Elizabeth plays a much more crucial role in Bioshock Infinite's story than a simple victim for Booker to rescue, boasting immense power that allows her to shift realities, timelines, and perspectives.
+The beauty of this is that it also bleeds into gameplay, as well as just the story, as when you're together, players can phase unique tools into the environment, such as defense turrets and useful covers to help give you an edge in battle.
+Elizabeth is very much the full evolution of video game companions in the style of, say, Resident Evil 4's Ashley, acting as a big help rather than a hindrance.

 7. Dom (Gears of War)